 Eventually, there is nothing left in all of existence but that old tavern, the people crowded within its walls, and those clutching to whatever part of the building’s exterior they can.
 They watch the River push the Strumpet’s Sister toward what appears to be an immense waterfall and hope against hope for some kind of savior.

 All the saviors are dead.

 The River goes still, with nothing left to fight against, and hopes the pieces of the universe will figure out a way to live in harmony this time around—or at least learn to live within the confines of the course the River has charted out for them.
-And then, after a time spent in what amounts to a new Eden, the new universe begins to push outward against the River to begin the next iteration.
+And then, after a time, the new universe begins to push outward against the River to begin the next iteration.